mdyameen3242/MD_YAMEEN-S/README.md

-- 👋 Hi, I’m @mdyameen3242
+- 👋 Hi, I’m @Md_Yameen
-- 👀 I’m interested in ... full stack developement
+- 👀 I’m a ... full stack developement
-- 🌱 I’m currently learning ... dsa with c++
+- 🌱 I’m currently learning ...
+Full stack developement
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... yameenpasha2005@gmail.com

 <!---
 mdyameen3242/mdyameen3242 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.